lealceldeiro/gems/TheJavaModuleSystem/Chapter06/README.md

 - The `java` and `javac` option `--upgrade-module-path` replaces an upgradeable platform module with another one.
 - The extending artifacts can be placed on the class path.

+### 6.4.3 Endorsed Standards Override Mechanism Removed

+Before Java 9, the endorsed standards override mechanism let us replace certain APIs with custom implementations.
+It loaded them from the directories named by the system property java.endorsed.dirs or the lib/endorsed directory in the JRE.
+Java 9 removes this feature, and the compiler and runtime will exit with an error if the JRE directory exists or the system property is set.
+The alternatives are the same as for the extension mechanism.

+### 6.4.4 Some Boot Class Path Options Removed

+The `-Xbootclasspath` and `-Xbootclasspath/p` options were removed.
+The following options instead should be used instead:

+- The `javac` option `--system` specifies an alternate source of system modules.
+- The `javac` option `--release` specifies an alternate platform version.
+- The `java` and `javac` option `--patch-module` injects content into modules in the initial module graph.

+### 6.4.6 JRE Version Selection Removed

+Before Java 9, you could use the `-version:N` option on java (or the corresponding manifest entry) to launch the application with a JRE of version *N*.
+In Java 9, the feature was removed: the Java launcher quits with an error for the command-line option and prints a warning for the manifest entry while otherwise ignoring it.